grantisdale/circleci-orbs/README.md

 This command can be run more than once if you have more than one maven repository e.g. a releases and a snapshot repository.
 In your repositories `build.gradle` you can specify the packagecloud maven repoistory to be used like so:

 ```
-# Note: the "reponametoken" paramater below will need your repo name WITHOUT a "-" (hypen) if it contains one
+# Note: the "reponametoken" parameter below will need your repo name WITHOUT a "-" (hypen) if it contains one
 # E.g. for a packagecloud repository named "my-releases", "myreleasestoken" should be the <reponame>token parameter in the URL below

 maven { url "https://packagecloud.io/priv/<repo1name>token/<username>/<repo1-name>/maven2" }